Does Tinnitus Cause Hearing Loss?

 A hearing test provides a measurement of the sensitivity of a person’s hearing across the full range of speech.
 The test will measure the quietest sound that can be heard several points across the speech range.
 This hearing test is termed an audiogram and will be performed by an audiologist.

 If you believe you may be experiencing hearing loss, then attending a hearing aid evaluation can be the first step towards accessing treatment.
+There are several things you can expect to take place before, during and after your hearing aid evaluation, including:

 Hearing loss comes in different shapes and forms.
 For people who are experiencing hearing loss for the first time, it’s hard to tell whether they are dealing with severe or mild hearing loss without running a hearing test.
+However, you can get a feel for your hearing health by understanding which sounds you can and can’t hear.

 Millions of people in the United States wear hearing aids, and for many, it is a life-changing experience.
 However, for some, wearing a hearing aid can be difficult because the aid does not fit properly.
 If you are having trouble with your hearing aid, you may need to get a new one.